 Please consult our FAQs as they contain further information on the required application documents. [more]

-The next application period ends on 31 January 2018.
+The application period for the cohort starting in September 2020 will start end of November 2019.
+The deadline for applications is 31 January 2020.
 Applicants are usually informed within two months after submitting their application.
-We recommend that you apply early as you usually need an offer of admission to secure a third party stipend. [more on funding and stipends]

 The PhD Board decides if the proposal matches the academic scope of the Doctoral Programme in Governance and if core faculty members will be able to supervise the project (pre-screening).